Academic Integrity and Classroom Conduct

 Full-time undergraduate students must carry a course load of 12 to 18 credit hours or the equivalent each semester.
 The typical course load is 15 credit hours.
 Students wishing to carry more than 18 credit hours must receive permission from the appropriate college dean prior to registration.
 Failure to carry at least 12 credit hours may jeopardize housing, financial aid status, athletic eligibility and health insurance.

 Undergraduate students wishing to carry a course load of more than 14 credit hours during the summer must obtain permission from the appropriate college dean prior to registration.

-It is recommended that students not carry semester courses during the semester in which they enroll in student teaching.
+It is recommended that students not enroll in additional courses during the semester in which they are student teaching.

 Note: Intersession credits are included in the spring semester in determining the student’s course load status.